andreasmhallberg/readingnotes/Rayner, 2012. Psychology of reading.md

   - The role of phonological computation:
     - Consensus that sound plays some role.
 No consensus in how big a role or how to conceptualize it.
 72
     - Two routes for accessing phonological shape of word: *address phonology* ("looked up" in lexicon) and *assembled phonology* (contracted from written word) 72
     - Majority view that  both routes are employed (dual route).
 Quickest one for a given word is used.
-Model.
+79
+    - Graphically presented model of dual route.
 79
     - Characteristics of orthography (writing system) in different language may alter the relative importance of either route.
 85

 ## Eye movements in reading